cdig/dotfiles/README.md

 brew install awscli bash bat cloc diff-so-fancy exa fd git hub node rbenv sass/sass/sass yarn

 # Change the shell from system bash to brew bash:
+# 1. Run the following, and note what the response is
+brew --prefix
-# 1. Go to System Prefs > Users & Groups
+# 2. Go to System Prefs > Users & Groups
-# 2. Click the lock in the bottom left to unlock the preference pane
+# 3. Click the lock in the bottom left to unlock the preference pane
-# 3. Right-click the current user, and choose "Advanced Options…"
+# 4. Right-click the current user, and choose "Advanced Options…"
+# 5a.
+If the brew --prefix command returned /usr/local, change the Login shell to /usr/local/bin/bash
-# 4. Change the Login shell to /opt/homebrew/bin/bash
+# 5b.
+If the brew --prefix command returned /opt/homebrew, change the Login shell to /opt/homebrew/bin/bash

 # Install the standard npm packages
 npm i -g npm cdig/cli gulp-cli coffeescript